goodjobjohn/genevieve-theme/readme.md

-# Custom Wordpress Theme for Geneveive Wallis
+# Custom Wordpress Theme for Geneveive

 -   see readme-orig.md for theme details